zonebuilders/zonebuilder/paper/foss4g/foss4g-zonebuilder-abstract.md

 Zones are key building blocks used for analysis and creating models (mental and statistical) of urban and environmental systems.
 Used in a range of fields from biodiversity assessment to transport planning, spatially contiguous areal units break-up continuous space into discrete chunks.
 Many methods *rely* on good zoning systems, including origin-destination analysis, geographically weighted regression, and choropleth visualisation.
-Zones with appropriate sizes, shapes and coverage are vital for the success of such methods, yet they are not easy to access (in places where administrative zones are openly available) or create (in cases where official zones are unavailable or where a custom zoning system is needed).

-Open access administrative boundaries representing locally specific zoning systems are increasingly available through national databases and OpenStreetMap.
-However, official zoning systems are often inappropriate to geographic research, analysis and map making needs, being often: based on arbitrary factors; inconsistent between different cities/regions; and of highly variable sizes and shapes.
+Open access administrative boundaries are increasingly available through national databases and OpenStreetMap but are often inappropriate to geographic research, analysis and map making needs, being often: based on arbitrary factors; inconsistent between different cities/regions; and of highly variable sizes and shapes.

-This talk outlines a scalable solution to these problems: tools that can auto-generate zones based on minimal input data.
+This talk outlines a solution to these problems: tools that can auto-generate zones based on minimal input data.
-We demonstrate a particular implementation of the approach and show how users can use the tools to generate custom zoning systems suited to diverse needs.
-The ClockBoard zoning system, which consists of 12 segments divided by concentric rings of increasing distance is highlighted as an example.
+We demonstrate a particular implementation of the approach and show how users can use the tools to generate custom zoning systems suited to diverse needs: the ClockBoard zoning system, which consists of 12 segments divided by concentric rings of increasing distance is highlighted as an example.
-ClockBoard provides consistent visual frame of reference for cities that is reminiscent of a clock and a dartboard.
 We also demonstrate and propose alternative zoning systems.

 Key to the success of tools are accessibility, flexibility and extensibility.